grinco/docker-ui/README.md

 # docker-ui
-Cloud at Cost UI DockerImage and deployment usage
+Cloud at Cost UI Docker Image and deployment usage